aaryanrr/aaryanrr/README.md

 # Hello, Folks <img src="https://github.com/aaryanrr/aaryanrr/blob/main/wave.gif" width=30px>

 My name is Aryan Rai and I'm a student and currently Learning Python and Open Source.
 I am from India.
+I love listening to music and learning about new Technologies.
 You can find me on [Twitter](https://twitter.com/Aryann_nnn).

 ## 🔧 Technologies & Tools